 A team of researchers from Newcastle University of Singapore and National University of Singapore, has developed a novel and practical method of assessing the mechanical properties of structures, with potential application to structural health monitoring of large structures, such as bridges and viaducts in Singapore.

-The team has presented their findings exploring whether DIC is a comparabe technique to conventional contactable methods for indictaing the stiffness of a material.1 A uniaxial compression test was set up to measure the displacement of a concrete sample under load.
+The team has presented their findings exploring whether DIC is a comparable technique to conventional contactable methods for indicating the stiffness of a material.1 A uniaxial compression test was set up to measure the displacement of a concrete sample under load.
 This study presents whether DIC can be used to obtain the static modulus of elasticity of concrete accurately.

 Research methods

-A cyclindrical concrete sample with a height of 300 mm and a diameter of 100 mm was loaded by a universal testing machine.
-Two methods, one contact-based (DIC) and one non-contact based (LVDT), were used to measure the displacement of the object’s surface.
+A cylindrical concrete sample with a height of 300 mm and a diameter of 100 mm was loaded by a universal testing machine.
+Two methods, one non-contact based (DIC) and one contact based (LVDT), were used to measure the displacement of the object’s surface.

 The non-contact based method used in the experimental setup was Imetrum’s Flexi (DIC) System.